Kanti Assembly constituency

-Kanti Assembly constituency is an assembly constituency in Muzaffarpur district in the Indian state of Bihar.
-The current sitting MLA (member of legislative assembly) is Mohammad Israil Mansuri who won as an independent candidate defeating his nearest rival Ajit Kumar by 10000 votes.
+Kanti is an assembly constituency in Muzaffarpur district in the Indian state of Bihar.
+The current sitting MLA (member of legislative assembly) is Mohammad Israil Mansuri who won as a RJD candidate defeating his nearest rival Ajit Kumar by 10000 votes.

-Members of Legislative Assembly
+Members of the Legislative Assembly

 Overview

 As per Delimitation of Parliamentary and Assembly constituencies Order, 2008, No. 95 Kanti Assembly constituency is composed of the following: Kanti and Marwan community development blocks.

-Kanti Assembly constituency is part of No. 16 Vaishali (Lok Sabha constituency). and it's a Bhumihar dominated constituency.
+Kanti Assembly constituency is part of No. 16 Vaishali (Lok Sabha constituency).